VET-UI-Testing/minicap/README.md

 * On Android 4.2+, frames are only sent when something changes on the screen.
 On older versions frames are sent as a constant stream, whether there are changes or not.
 * Easy socket interface.

+## Prebuilt binaries

+**You can download our prebuilt binaries instead of building by yourself.** Download [this](https://drive.google.com/file/d/1qVDMYZtv0KAKRnIeQe5WSZfL-QKS6qgQ/view) archive and extract to the root directory of this repo, and you should see the new `libs` folder.
+Go to `run.sh` and comment out the line starting with `ndk-build` and it should work.

 ## Requirements

 * [NDK](https://developer.android.com/tools/sdk/ndk/index.html), Revision 10e (May 2015)